Political Science

 Individualized experience in government/politics accompanied by directed reading, research and reports.
 Limited admission.
 Prerequisites: sophomore, junior or senior standing; 15 hours of POLS classes completed with GPA in all POLS classes of 3.0 or above; instructor and advisor consent.

-Senior Seminars and Independent Research
+Senior Seminar and Independent Research

 POLS 196: SENIOR SEMINAR IN POLITICS, 3 credit hrs.